Donald L. KorbOf Counsel

 - Obtaining a multi-million dollar refund for a national retailer for a specified liability loss deduction.

-- Settled a multi-million dollar personal holding company issue for a large national shopping center developer at IRS Appeals.
+- Settling a multi-million dollar personal holding company issue for a large national shopping center developer at IRS Appeals.

 - Handling an IRS appeals case for an Ohio property and casualty insurance company where the IRS conceded 100% of a complicated reserve issue.